BhavaniSankar0107/How-to-Read-a-K-mer-from-DNA-Sequence-/README.md

 Before Getting Started

 Make sure that collections module is installed in your python environment.
-Mostly you get this module present in standard library of python.
+Mostly you get this module already present in standard library of python.